Frequently Asked Questions

 How many years of data must be entered?

-At a minimum, faculty members should enter their activities from June 1, 2016, through May 31, 2017, and then maintain that data on an ongoing basis.
-This will allow an Individual Faculty Annual Summary of Activities Report to be generated for the 2016–17 academic year and subsequent years.
+At a minimum, faculty members should enter their activities from June 1, 2017 through May 31, 2018, and then maintain that data on a going-forward basis.
+This will allow an Individual Faculty Annual Summary of Activities Report to be generated for the 2017-2018 academic year, as well as for subsequent years.
 Of course, the more complete (breadth and depth) your profile, the more useful it will be for reporting purposes.

 What are the deadlines?